 - The Image Export tab is used to save FITS images

 In the "Camera Controls" you can set the Exposure (toggle LX mode for long exposures), the Gain (higher gains also increase noise) and you can read the sensor temperature.
 In the "Capture Format", select TIFF or FITS and Mono16.
-You can drag the vertical line in the "Display Histogram" to stretch the intensity display to emphasise the lower intensities (and see the above noise).
+To speed up readout, select a reduced "Capture Area", and drag the rectangle to the Region of Interest.
+You can also drag the vertical line in the "Display Histogram" to stretch the intensity display.

 ASCOM Camera Control and Treatment with ImageJ

 ImageJ is recommended for image analysis.
 ImageJ will open the raw FITS files, then remove noise, modify contrast and other properties, and save them in various formats.
 More importantly, it will allow you to measure intensity profiles and display your data in ways that will make it more meaningful.

 If you install the ASCOM Platform 6 environment, and the sxASCOM camera driver,